CHC43115 Certificate IV in Disability

 Further Study Pathway

-After completing this qualification, individuals may undertake further studies in disability work including the Diploma of Community Services.
+After completing this qualification, individuals may undertake further studies in CHC52021 Diploma of Community Services.

 Employment Opportunities